-- Adverse events.
-According to the product labels for the three CAR T therapies approved for non-Hodgkin lymphoma ("NHL"), cytokine release syndrome ("CRS") was observed in 46% to 94% of patients treated in the respective pivotal clinical trials.
-In addition, neurotoxicity was seen in 35% to 87% of patients treated in such trials.
-Because of the frequency and severity of these adverse events, patients treated with the approved CAR T therapies can require a lengthy stay in an intensive care unit and costly ancillary care. - Availability restricted to select centers.
-As a condition of FDA approval, treatment with approved CAR T therapies is currently limited to select centers due to safety, logistical and regulatory reasons under a Risk Evaluation and Mitigation Strategy ("REMS") Program. - Accessibility compromised by lengthy manufacturing time.
+- Availability restricted to select centers.
+As a condition of FDA approval, treatment with approved CAR T therapies is currently limited to select centers due to safety, logistical and regulatory reasons under a Risk Evaluation and Mitigation Strategy ("REMS") Program. - Accessibility further compromised by lengthy manufacturing time.
 Due to the individualized manufacturing process, patients must wait approximately two to four weeks to be treated with their engineered cells.
-In the registrational trials for the first four approved CAR T therapies, 7% to 34% of enrolled patients did not receive CAR T cells, for reasons including manufacturing failure as well as patient progression or death while waiting for manufacturing. - Variable potency.
-In many cases, patients have T cells that have been damaged or weakened due to prior chemotherapy or hematopoietic stem-cell transplant ("HSCT").
-Compromised T cells may not proliferate well during manufacturing or may produce engineered T cells with insufficient potency that cannot be used for patient treatment.
-This can result in outright manufacturing failures as well as cells with poor expansion and activity in a patient.
-The individualized nature of autologous manufacturing, together with the inconsistency in patients' T cells, can cause variable and unpredictable treatment outcomes. - High manufacturing complexity and cost.
+In the registrational trials for the first four approved CAR T therapies, 7% to 34% of enrolled patients did not receive CAR T cells, for reasons including manufacturing failure as well as patient progression or death while waiting for manufacturing. - High manufacturing complexity and cost.
 The manufacture of autologous T cell therapy is individualized and labor-intensive.
 The collection of T cells through leukapheresis from each individual patient is a time-consuming and costly step in the autologous manufacturing process.
 In contrast to traditional pharmaceutical manufacturing where a single manufacturing run generates product for hundreds or thousands of patients, a full manufacturing run of autologous T cell therapy generates product for a single patient.
 In addition, autologous T cell therapy requires specialized infrastructure to maintain a strict chain of custody and identity of patient cells throughout collection, manufacturing and delivery, adding significant cost to the process and limiting the ability to scale.

 These limitations are difficult to address as many are inherent to fundamental aspects of T cell biology.
 CRS, which accounts for many of the adverse events which in part limit availability, is believed to be a consequence of the exponential expansion of T cells upon detection of a target antigen.
-Manufacturing time, product variability, and cost are due in great part to the autologous nature of approved CAR T therapies.
-These limitations might be mitigated by using donor-derived allogeneic T cells, but application of allogeneic T cells without additional gene edits, human leukocyte antigen ("HLA"), matching or modifications carries a high risk that donor T cells might recognize the recipient as "non-self" and cause Graft-versus-host disease ("GvHD"), a serious or life-threatening condition where the donor's T cells attack the recipient's body.
+Manufacturing time, product variability, and cost are due in great part to the autologous nature of approved CAR-T therapies.